 Downeast cabin cruisers

 Downeast cabin cruisers are exceptionally well-suited for overnight trips and day cruising.
-They tend to have a lower helm station in the main cabin, with accommodations and the galley positioned toward the forward part of the hull.
-These cabin boats can typically accommodate between 10 and 22 passengers and range in size from about 20 feet to nearly 70 feet in length.
+They tend to have a helm station in the main cabin, with accommodations in a lower cabin positioned toward the forward part of the hull.
+These cabin boats can typically accommodate 10 or more passengers and range in size from about 20 feet to nearly 70 feet in length.
 Leading boat manufacturers specializing in downeast cabin cruisers include Back Cove, Ellis, Hinckley, and True North.

 With the many different types of cabin boats available, it can be difficult to choose the best type of boat for your needs.
 At Rightboat, we have a wide range of models of boats with cabins on our platform to meet various budgets and tastes.
 We’re confident that our new and used boats will bring your boating dreams to life.
 Browse our listings today to compare brands, models, and features.